Atom-Atharva/Learn-Backend/README.md

     -   Return response
     -   Else error

 -   Multer is used to Handle files see user.routes.js

+## Access Tokens and Refresh Tokens (Video #14)

+-   Logic Building
+-   Login a User: (Steps) (See user.controller.js)

+    -   Bring Data from REQ Body
+    -   Check For Username or email
+    -   IF Present then
+    -   Check Password
+    -   If Match
+    -   Generate Tokens
+    -   Give it to Client --> Cookies
+    -   Use it for Authentication

+-   Logout a User: (Steps) (See user.controller.js)
+    -   This Route come under secure routes
+    -   Need Authentication before execution thus created auth.middleware.js
+    -   Need User --> Use Middleware (See auth.middleware.js)
+    -   Remove Cookies
+    -   Delete RefreshToken from DB